theobald-software/theobald-software.github.io/content/_en/xtract-universal/advanced-techniques/SAP-Single-Sign-On/SSO with Kerberos SNC.md

 ![XU_ServiceAccount](/img/content/XU_Service_Account.png){:class="img-responsive"}

-### 3. Required settings on the Xtradt Universal server
+### 3. Required settings on the Xtract Universal server

 * copy the Kerberos Wrapper Library to the file system
 * add the XU service account to the local admin group (*compmgmt.msc*)